chadthecoder/graphicsProject/readme.md

 # Graphics Project with SDL2, ASIO, OpenGL using GLEW, and GLM

 This is a graphics project written in C++ that utilizes SDL2 and OpenGL using GLEW and GLM libraries to create graphical applications.
 The project aims to provide a starting point for learning graphics programming in C++.
+The pong game has been moved to https://github.com/chadthecoder/NetworkPongGame as it is now its own project to work on using what I have learned while experimenting in this repo.

 ## Prerequisites